Xs-761/p8105_hw3_ez2384/HW3.md

   - Females have higher counts of education level above high school
   - Males have an education level more evenly distributed

-- Using your tidied dataset, aggregate acrss minutes to crea;te a total activity variable for each participant.
+- Using your tidied dataset, aggregate across minutes to create a total activity variable for each participant.
 Plot these total activities(y-axis) against age(x-axis).
 Your plot should compare men to women and have separate panels for each education level.
 Include a